comixed/comixed/CONTRIBUTING.md

 ```
 mvn spring-boot:run -DskipTests
 ```
-Then, in the **comixed-web** subdirectory, launch it using the commandline:
+Then, in the **comixed-webui** subdirectory, launch it using the commandline:

 ```
 $ yarn start